-Prereq: CULN 250 with grade C or better, and ENG 100 with grade C or better, or consent.
+Prereq: CULN 250 with grade C or better, or consent.

 Develops skills used in the production of more advanced baked pastry and confectionery products.
-Emphasizes the techniques required to produce items such as soufflés, parfaits, ice creams and sorbets, plated desserts, marzipan, decorated specialties, sugar and isomalt decoration, and pastillage.
-5cr., 2hr. lect./9hrs. lab
+Emphasizes the techniques required to produce items such as souffles, parfaits, ice creams and sorbets, plated desserts, marzipan, decorated specialties, sugar and isomalt decoration, and pastillage.
+4cr., 2 hr. lect., 8 hr. shop.